* Emerging market shares stabilize, Wall Street up

 much more material to the investing thesis around the world."

-The Dow Jones industrial average rose 77.06 points,
+The Dow Jones industrial average rose 90.68 points or

-European stocks, and especially those in the less-developed
+European stocks, and especially those in eastern and

-markets, were seen as possible beneficiaries from the recent
+southern Europe, were seen as possible beneficiaries from the

-flight from emerging market assets, thanks to improving growth
+recent flight out of emerging market assets, thanks to improving

 "No need to bottom-fish in emerging markets just yet.
 We